olist/work-at-olist-marketing/README.md

 * Analyse the performance/results of our aquisition channels through the marketing funnel
 * Link the data with the orders dataset and estimate the customer value for each channel
 * Create KPIs and a dashboard that shows the current funnel status and provide some insights
-* Find some opportunities to improve the area by using the data.
+* Find some opportunities to improve the area by using data.
 Which channels should we invest more?
 Wich ones should we stop?
-* Find correlations between the data and try to predict an outcome (closing a sale, for instance)
+* Find correlations between data and try to predict an outcome (closing a sale, for instance)

 ### Engineering Marketing
 * Develop a plan to attract and capture more qualified leads (tool based marketing)